 What Does a Political Analyst Do?

-A Political Analyst is specifically a person who illuminates the underlying dynamics of government policies and political norms changes.
+A Political Analyst is a person who illuminates the underlying dynamics of government policies and changes in political norms.

 - Being a political analyst can be broken down into four primary objectives: